All About the Snood

 The snood then went out of fashion in the 1870s, and remained dormant until World War II where, in Europe, snoods were worn out of necessity rather than as a fashion statement.
 Although clothing was rationed, there were no limits placed on headwear.
 Snoods and headscarves began to be worn as a sign of your commitment to the war effort.
 They were also very popular in factories, where women would keep their long hair in a snood to stop it getting tangled up in machinery.

 Today, snoods are very popular amongst orthodox Jewish women to help them comply with ‘tzniut’, a term used to describe the doctrine of modesty and humility, and the code of conduct between men and women and how they may dress.
 The snood is seen by orthodox Jewish women as a way of fulfilling tzniut in terms of covering their hair.
-It is now also a very popular winter garment, especially the kind made of wool, which protects the head from the conditions of winter and keeps the hair in place.
+It is now also a very popular winter garment, especially the kind made of wool, which protects the head from winter conditions and keeps the hair in place.
 It has found another niche amongst motorcyclists, who make use of the modern snood’s ability to be rolled down around the neck as a scarf.